Nightwolf-47/KleleAtoms/README.md

 Otherwise follow those steps:

 - Download LOVE for your platform from https://love2d.org/.
-- Download latest KłełeAtoms release from this repository (https://github.com/Nightwolf-47/KleleAtoms/releases)
+- Download the latest KłełeAtoms .love file from this repository (https://github.com/Nightwolf-47/KleleAtoms/releases)
-- Drag and drop KłełeAtoms .love file to LOVE executable
+- Drag and drop the KłełeAtoms .love file to the LOVE executable

 Alternatively, you can play it online on [Newgrounds](https://www.newgrounds.com/portal/view/803623).